 The stories of Deborah and Jael are examples of when the men would not.
 In Judges 4, Deborah the prophetess is provided by the Lord to judge Israel.
 She reminds Barak that the Lord had commanded him to go and take their enemy Sisera.
 The Lord promised to deliver the enemy into his hand.
 But Barak would not go, not without Deborah accompanying him.
 She agrees, but now with the promise that the Lord would not deliver Sisera into in his hand, but into the hand of a woman.
 That woman is Jael, who offers Sisera refuge in her tent, lulls him to sleep with warm milk, and drives a tent peg through his skull.
 In this instance, the cowardly heart of Barak—a man who would not—is the backdrop to the shrewd courage and violent strength of a woman of God.

-God provides shrewd, courageous, and strong women to act—particularly when no man will.
+God provides shrewd, courageous, and strong women to act—even when no man will.
 Though such is not the backdrop of Captain Marvel, we do see echoes of Deborah’s leadership and Jael’s shrewd courage in Carol Danvers—a good example, which ought to inspire Christian women (and men!) today.

 The story of Esther most closely resembles Captain Marvel, an example of when men could not.
 The heroine Esther finds herself, along with her Jewish people, living in exile under Persian rule.
 Providence exalted her to the position of queen, even as her uncle discovers a plot to “to destroy, to kill, and to annihilate all Jews, young and old, women and children, in one day.”
 Encouraged by Mordecai to consider whether she has “come to the kingdom for such a time as this,” she determines to plead with the king to save her people.
 At risk to her own life, she puts the needs of others ahead of her own, and risks death to approach the king.